sv3k/topscroll/README.md

-topscroll
+topScroll
 =========

-Chrome extension - click on left border of page for scroll to top
+Chrome extension - click on left border of page for scroll to top.